hevnsnt/Awesome_Incident_Response/README.md

 Regular security assessments can help identify vulnerabilities in your systems before they are exploited.
 This can include regular penetration testing, vulnerability scans, and security audits.
 At the least, Vulnerability Scanning should happen monthly, with each asset on your network being scanned at least once every quarter.
 Penetration testing should occur at least yearly.

-This isn't the Awesome Vulnerability Managment plan, so I will spare you the details.
+This isn't the Awesome Vulnerability Management plan, so I will spare you the details.
 But if you want less incident response (reactive) and are looking for a proactive solution, well please patch your systems, and test them often.

 Over the past couple of years, a high percentage of the incidents I have worked were because a third-party had lost control of "our" data on "their" systems.
 You can build the most secure environment and still be working an incident response because a vendor of yours .... didn't.
 Knowing WHO has WHAT data and access can greatly reduce the time to identify where a security incident originated.
 If you have extremely critical (or secret) data residing at a 3rd party, ensure that their standards meet yours.
-Of course Cloud providers meet this criteria, but expand your thinking to include Law Firms, Accounting, Building Managment, etc. (yikes)
+Of course Cloud providers meet this criteria, but expand your thinking to include Law Firms, Accounting, Building Management, etc. (yikes)

 ### 5. Train employees and setup a Secure Communications Channel:

-As it pertains to Awesome Incident Response, you need to train your employees how to report security incidents, and train those individuals that have a incident response responsiblity (listed above) on their specific roles.
+As it pertains to Awesome Incident Response, you need to train your employees how to report security incidents, and train those individuals that have a an incident response responsibility (listed above) on their specific roles.
 I am trying to keep this guide focused on IR, but regular training for all employees on cybersecurity best practices and the importance of data privacy is crucial.
 This will not only raise awareness about potential risks, but also help prevent incidents from happening in the first place.

 Now would be a good time to identify a secure messaging channel, it is my recommendation that during the initial phases of an incident, to not use any corporate messaging solutions.
 I recommend [Signal](https://signal.org).
 Have every person identified as an Incident Response Team member ensure it is installed and tested.
 When you have an incident, create a new group chat with a codename related to the incident, and have the messages delete after 1 week.
 Often as the incident is spinning up, you are not confident on the full scope of the incident, and mistakes are made.
 Taking these actions will protect against the threat actor having inside information and legal discovery activities, but check with your legal team before you do this.